Faculty Staff & Members

-In 2012 he danced the title role in Shakespeare’s Hamlet to Sir John Gielgud’s famous soliloquies and Tybalt in Sir Frederick Ashton's legendary production of Romeo and Juliet with Natalia Osipova and Ivan Vasiliev in performances in London.
+In 2012 he danced the title role in Shakespeare’s Hamlet to Sir John Gielgud’s famous soliloquies, and Tybalt in Sir Frederick Ashton's legendary production of Romeo and Juliet, with Natalia Osipova and Ivan Vasiliev in London performances.

 2013 was the turning point in Johan’s career as he launched himself from principal dancer to wider stardom when he replaced at short notice the indisposed superstar Sergei Polunin at the London Coliseum Theatre.
 Johan had a huge overnight personal triumph and critical acclaim in the role as Billy in the stage adaptation of the Oscar winning movie ‘Midnight Express'.

 The same year he also successfully participated in the television hit ’So You Think You Can Dance’ in the Benelux countries winning the prestigious Golden Ticket, followed by touring extensively in Europe with Isabelle Beernaert’s Dance Company.

 As a Solo Dancer for Aida Cruises, a leader in the industry, Johan has both choreographed/danced and been their Dance Captain worldwide.

 He has also performed at the famous Pantomime Theatre in Copenhagen, danced with the prestigious Bejart Ballet Lausanne in their masterpiece of 'Bolero', and guest danced with Ballet Ireland.